raihankhan-rk/AgentNet/README.md

 cd agent-network-protocol
 node registryServer.js

-# Open a new terminal, navigate to the agents directory, and start the agents
+# Open a new terminal, navigate to the chat website directory, and start the website
-cd agents
+cd website/chat
-npm start
+npm run dev
 ```

 ## 🌐 Agent Network Protocol